mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

 ## Introduction

-Almost all automatic speech recognition(ASR) systems convert speech into text that has no capitalization or puntuation, which can result in miss understanding the generated tex.
-In this blog I expplain and implement capitalization or puntuation model with [Roberta](https://huggingface.co/PlanTL-GOB-ES/roberta-base-ca) language model for Catalan language.
-This tutorial is mainly based on Nvidia Nemo tutorial on capitalization or puntuation model [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html#training-punctuation-and-capitalization-model).
+Almost all automatic speech recognition(ASR) systems convert speech into text that has no capitalization or punctuation, which can result in miss understanding the generated text.
+In this blog I explain and implement capitalization or punctuation model with [Roberta](https://huggingface.co/PlanTL-GOB-ES/roberta-base-ca) language model for Catalan language.
+This tutorial is mainly based on Nvidia Nemo tutorial on capitalization or punctuation model [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html#training-punctuation-and-capitalization-model).

-## Language Model Based Capitalization and Puntuation model
+## Language Model Based Capitalization and Punctuation model
 - This model predicts if a sentence needs commas, periods, question marks, ...
 - Also model predicts if a given word should be Capitelized.